Skip to Content

 Related Post: How to Pack a Zero Waste Lunch + Lunch Ideas!

-Sustainable swaps refer to any eco friendly/sustainable item or practice that you can use/do to replace ones that are harmful to the environment.
+A sustainable swap refers to any eco friendly or sustainable item or practice that you can use/do to replace ones that harm the environment.

 Ideally, these items will be zero waste and benefit the environment through ethical practices and ethically sourced materials.
 However, any improvement over wasteful, harmful practices counts!